 You’ll be able to use those in my book promotion templates for great marketing graphics like these:

 These resources will always be 100% free – I want everyone to be able to get a great cover for their book, even if they don’t have a budget for a professional book designer.

 I’m trying to make my tools as simple and user-friendly as possible.

 Altogether, this should be heaps better than anything else out there, and give you the tools to easily make a professional book cover that blows people away.

 PS.
-If you want to be notified when these tools are available, sign up HERE and get a free package of book design templates.
+I’m working on the first huge batch of book cover templates now; sign up HERE and get a free package of book design templates.

 I’m a philosophy dropout with a PhD in Literature.
 I covet a cabin full of cats, where I can write fantasy novels to pay for my cake addiction.
 Sometimes I live in castles.